cherepashchuka/KC_RecSys/README.md

 Recommendation system for the social network of students HitRate@5 > 0.6, average service time <= 0.5 sec, less than 4 GB RAM per launch

-1 * Postgres, pandas, sklearn, catboost
+## 1 * model_training_v1.ipynb

-model_training_v1.ipynb - first model with smaller number of components PCA, but additional features from users actions
+First model with smaller number of components PCA, but additional features from users actions

+Postgres, pandas, sklearn, catboost

-ROC-AUC: 0.69
+ROC-AUC: 0.69\
-ACCURACY: 0.86
+ACCURACY: 0.86\
 HitRate@5: 0.605

-2 * Postgres, pandas, sklearn, catboost
+## 2 * model_training_v2.ipynb

-model_training_v2.ipynb - second model with features from PCA and more number of components(100)
+Second model with features from PCA and more number of components(100)

+Postgres, pandas, sklearn, catboost

-ROC-AUC: 0.65
+ROC-AUC: 0.65\
-ACCURACY: 0.86
+ACCURACY: 0.86\
 HitRate@5: 0.616

-3 * Postgres, pandas, sklearn, catboost, pytorch, bert
+## 3 * model_training_v3.ipynb, get_embeddings.ipynb

-get_embeddings.ipynb - get embeddings from posts

-model_training_v3.ipynb - third model with embeddings from bert model
+Third model with embeddings from bert model

+Postgres, pandas, sklearn, catboost, pytorch, bert

-ROC-AUC: 0.62
+ROC-AUC: 0.62\
-ACCURACY: 0.88
+ACCURACY: 0.88\
 HitRate@5: 0.576

-4 * Postgres, pandas, FastAPI
+## 4 * app.py

-app.py - service for working with the recommendation system via API.
+Service for working with the recommendation system via API.
 Implemented the possibility of A/B testing of new models and dividing users into test and control groups

+Postgres, pandas, FastAPI